rosek86/bluetooth-hci/docs/nRF52840dongle.md

 ## 6. Flash the firmware

 - Click on the `Erase & Write` button.
-- Patiently wait for the flashing operation to complete.
+- Wait for the flashing operation to complete.

 ![Programmer Tool Image](imgs/nrf-flash.png)